DmitriyBelinskiy/Data-Structures-and-Algorithms/README.md

 Here I am going to publish my opinion about this specialization and short review of each course.
 I AM NOT GOING TO PUBLISH ANYTHING THAT VIALATES THE COURSERA RULES (TESTS, PROBLEMS AND THEIR SOLUTIONS).
 Only GENERAL info and invented by me problems based on the course ideas.
 Language: EN & RU.

-List of coursers:
-Algorithmic Toolbox

-Official description of the Specialization https://www.coursera.org/specializations/data-structures-algorithms
+#Official description of the Specialization.
+https://www.coursera.org/specializations/data-structures-algorithms

 This specialization is a mix of theory and practice: you will learn algorithmic